Dame Emma Thompson reveals daughter was sexually assaulted on public transport

 Thompson, 59, said her husband Greg Wise’s daughter Gaia was 17 at the time of the attack.

-Thompson told the Daily Express: “My daughter had the experience of being felt up on the Tube and felt very nervous about going out and on the Tube for a long time afterwards.
+Thompson told Woman’s Hour: “My daughter had the experience of being felt up on the Tube and felt very nervous about going out and on the Tube for a long time afterwards.

 “She said the thing that upset her most was not the act itself but the fact that she felt cowed enough by it not to call him out.